michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0024.md

 - n: a way of organizing business to reduce the taxes it must pay on current earnings
 - v: invest (money) so that it is not taxable
 ### Family
-shelter: sheltered, sheltering, shelters+;sheltered: shelteredly
+- shelter: sheltered, sheltering, shelters+
+- sheltered: shelteredly
 ### Examples
 - Deann Shepherd of the Humane Society of Utah says current law already requires shelter, but fails to define what that means.
 - Unable to afford its Bronx apartment, the family was evicted, and Ms. Farquharson and her children moved into a shelter in early 2013.